muno92/resharper_inspectcode/README.md

 Issue Types reference: https://www.jetbrains.com/help/resharper/Reference__Code_Inspections_CSHARP.html

 ### solutionWideAnalysis

 - true
 - false

 Explicitly enable or disable solution-wide analysis.
 If not specified, solution-wide analysis will be enabled or disabled based on the existing settings.

+### workingDirectory

+The directory to run the command in.
+All paths (solution path, include/exclude patterns, etc) are also relative to this directory.

 ## Usage